Katulaka/minimal-span-parser/README.md

-# Minimal Span-Based Neural Constituency Parser
+# Path-Based Neural Constituency Parsing

-This is a reference Python implementation of the top-down and chart-based constituency parsers described in [A Minimal Span-Based Neural Constituency Parser](https://arxiv.org/abs/1705.03919) from ACL 2017.
+This is a reference Python implementation of the path-based constituency parsers.

-The top-down parser is implemented as described in the paper.

-The chart parser includes the simplifications outlined in the ACL 2017 oral presentation, namely:

-  * Removing the unlabeled span-scoring terms from the model.
-  * Fixing the score of the empty label at 0.

-These changes improve speed and reduce memory usage without affecting final performance.
-Moreover, they result in the score of a tree decomposing directly into a sum of labeled span scores, eliminating score differences that arise due to different choices of binarization.

 ## Requirements and Setup

 * Python 3.5 or higher.
 * [DyNet](https://github.com/clab/dynet).
 We recommend installing DyNet from source with MKL support for significantly faster run time.
 * [EVALB](http://nlp.cs.nyu.edu/evalb/).
 Before starting, run `make` inside the `EVALB/` directory to compile an `evalb` executable.
 This will be called from Python for evaluation.
-* Pre-trained models.
-Before starting, run `unzip zipped/top-down-model_dev=92.34.zip` and `unzip zipped/chart-model_dev=92.24.zip` in the `models/` directory to extract the pre-trained models.

 ## Training